27 Australian Slang Words and Phrases to Sound like a Local

 We’re getting the data any time soon.
 I want to hear your insight into the result.

-“A body of work” refers to all the creation made by a particular writer or an artist.
-For example, The Beatles’ whole discography can be considered their body of work.
+“A body of work” refers to all the creations made by a particular writer or an artist.
+For example, The Beatles’ full discography can be considered their body of work.
 It can also refer to the final result of research (majorly for academic research, but not always).

 Most usage comes from an academic or creative community.